ahgroup/handelgroupwebsite/content/publications/publications.md

  # css_class = ""
 +++

-I used to list all our publications here, with the ability to filter by topic.
-It was nice, but it was very tedious to maintain, Hugo/Wowchemy kept breaking things all the time.
+All our group publications used to be listed here, with the ability to filter by topic, and the ability to download the citation information and the pdfs for each paper.
+It was nice, but it was tedious to maintain.
+Things kept breaking and requiring a lot of manual, time-consuming intervention.
 So I finally gave up.
-Now, instead of trying to manage my publications on this website, I'm just pointing you to my (fairly well maintained) publication entries at [NCBI/NIH My Bibliography](https://www.ncbi.nlm.nih.gov/myncbi/1lO-aqCZWgr5F/bibliography/public/) or [Google Scholar](https://scholar.google.com/citations?user=bruHK0YAAAAJ&hl=en).
+Now, instead of trying to manage publications on this website, I'm just pointing to my (fairly well maintained) publication entries at [NCBI/NIH My Bibliography](https://www.ncbi.nlm.nih.gov/myncbi/1lO-aqCZWgr5F/bibliography/public/) or [Google Scholar](https://scholar.google.com/citations?user=bruHK0YAAAAJ&hl=en).

-I also used to have the pdfs of all my papers here.
-This doesn't work anymore with the new setup. **But if for any reason there is a paper you want to get and can't, contact me and I'd be happy to send you the pdf.**

-Also, there are some papers that [members of our group](/people/) co-authored on which I am not listed.
+Of course, those only show papers where I (Andreas) am a co-author.
+There are some papers that [members of our group](/people/) co-authored on which I am not listed.
 To find those, go to that group member's website.

+I believe that tax-payer funded research findings should be publicly available and not behind a pay-wall.
+One nice feature about listing all papers here was that I could provide pdfs to all of them.
+With the new setup, this doesn't work anymore.
+You should be able to get pdfs of either the final paper or the draft through the [NCBI/NIH My Bibliography link](https://www.ncbi.nlm.nih.gov/myncbi/1lO-aqCZWgr5F/bibliography/public/). **If for any reason you can't get the final published paper and want it, please contact me and I'd be happy to send you the pdf.**